 |

 Left: The station house at Pulaski's auxiliary entrance on Keeler Street shortly after opening in 1958.
-The one at Pulaski (and every other entrance/exit) is identical.
-The station is now abandoned.
+The one at Pulaski is identical.
+The entrance is now abandoned.
 The neon sign over the entrance was standard on all Congress Line stations.
 For a larger view, click here.
 (Photo from the Chicago Transit Authority Collection) Right: The Pulaski entrance, looking northwest in 1999.
-There is no longer the 1950s electric sign is gone (replaced with an advertising box) and the doors have been replaced, but it is otherwise largely unaltered and none the worse for the wear.
+The 1950s electric neon sign is gone (replaced with an advertising box) and the doors have been replaced, but it is otherwise largely unaltered and none the worse for the wear.
 For a larger view, click here.
-(Photo from the Chicago Transit Authority Collection) |
+(Photo from the CTA Collection) |

 Pulaski